quire-io/guide/_docs/tasklistad-06-styling.md

 date:   2019-08-23 15:00:00 +0800
 categories: styling
 ---
-You can add color, bold, italic, strikethrough, code,  as well as characters to your tasks, so they become more distinguishable.
+You can add color, bold, italic, strikethrough, code,  as well as characters to your task names, descriptions or comments, so they can stand out more.

 For a basic cheat sheet of Quire's Markdown, click on the ![markdown icon]({{ site.url }}{{ site.baseurl }}/assets/images/styling/markdown_icon.png) icon.

 ![markdown icon in detail panel]({{ site.url }}{{ site.baseurl }}/assets/images/styling/markdown_icon_detail_panel.png)

-For example, you can type the following in a task name, description and comment:

 **Color**